javier-lopez/javier.io/blog/en/_posts/2013-09-27-pbuilder-tips.md

 $ sudo DIST=sid ARCH=amd64 pbuilder create
 </pre>

-Or adding it to another ring and use it temporally:
+Or adding it to other ring and use it temporally:

 <pre>
 $ gpg --no-default-keyring --keyring /etc/apt/trusted.gpg --recv-keys 8B48AD6246925553